ergoplatform/oracle-core/docs/Governance-Stake-Slashing-Pool-Spec.md

 9. A (potentially second) payment box output is generated for the collector who's address is in R6 of Output #1.
 10. Each payment box has a total amount of Ergs inside equal to the result of the `Successful Oracle Epoch Payout Function`.
 11. Each data-input [Datapoint](<#Stage-Datapoint>) box has an R5 that is equal to Input #1 box id.
 12. If 75%+ of all oracle [Datapoint](<#Stage-Datapoint>) boxes have the same value in R7, then said value is placed in R9 of Output #1.
-Else the R6 from Input #1 is used.
+Else the R7 from Input #1 is used.
+13. At least 1 valid data-input box is provided.
+14. Output #1 address is equal to the address held in R6 of Input #1.
 ---